plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 enables the exact blocked-DNS override.
 It captures the provider's structured Rust log, verifies the exact remote address/port and Rama decision, verifies pass-through flows never enter provider handling, and checks that the accepted NTP endpoint reaches Rama's UDP forwarding service.
+It also snapshots the root-owned Dial9 trace directory before the run, restores the default profile afterward, waits for a new sealed segment, and decodes an exact `TproxyFlowOpened`/`TproxyFlowClosed` pair for that NTP flow ID and UDP protocol.
+Stale or still-active trace segments cannot satisfy the gate.
+The terminal `udp-evidence-status.tsv` artifact distinguishes a complete product failure from an infrastructure/cleanup failure and records probe, log-join, profile restore, Dial9, Rust UDP-ingress pressure, and Swift pre-queue staging counts.
+Malformed/redacted pressure lines make the evidence incomplete; any observed ingress or staging drop makes the signed healthy-path gate fail.
 On macOS 15+, an exact initial endpoint reaching Rust also proves that the modern typed callback delivered the flow; the generic fallback has no public remote endpoint to forward.
 The UDP/443 request uses Apple's